nasa/cape/doc/install.rst

         $ module load python

-If this fixes the problem, the module needs to be loaded each time CAPE is used.
+If this fixes the problem, the module needs to be loaded each time pyCart is used.
 You can put it into your startup script (e.g. :file:`$HOME/.bashrc` or :file:`$HOME/.cshrc`) or just remember to load it.

 If NumPy is still not on your system, it can be found